Zippy-boy/wire-pod/Installation.md

 3. Press "PAIR WITH VECTOR" and follow the instructions

 4. You should end up at a screen with an "ACTIVATE" button.
 Click on it
-    -   If it gets stuck for more than ~20 seconds, refresh the page and try pairing again
+    -   If it gets stuck loading for more than ~20 seconds, refresh the page and try pairing again

-5. Your bot should now be fully authenticated!
+5. Complete!
+Your bot should now be fully authenticated and set up!